-As part of a shift towards greater emphasis on Social Accountability, the University of Ottawa, Faculty of Medicine Undergraduate Medical Education program has established a student run clinic focusing on Social determinants of Health.
-Our goals are broadly to improve health equity and enrich the educational experience of future professionals in multiple disciplines.
-Based loosely on the Health Leads program originating in Boston, the idea was that an interdisciplinary group of student volunteers would act as navigators for patients referred for social need from primarily health care settings (these could be varied, from primary care medical clinics to legal/dental/nurse practitioner run clinics).
+As part of a shift towards greater emphasis on Social Accountability, the University of Ottawa Faculty of Medicine Undergraduate Medical Education program has established a student-run clinic focusing on social determinants of health.
+Our goals are to improve health equity for marginalized populations and to enrich the educational experience of future professionals in multiple disciplines.
+Based on the Health Leads program originating in Boston, the idea was that an interdisciplinary group of student volunteers would act as navigators for patients referred for social needs from primarily health care settings (these could be varied, from primary care medical clinics to legal/dental/nurse practitioner run clinics).

-NORTH has an executive that is made up of two representatives of each discipline involved.
-Currently there are three disciplines including Law, Medicine and Social Work.
+NORTH has an executive team composed of representatives from each discipline involved, currently Law and Medicine.
+There are a number of executive roles (scheduling, training, etc) that are shared equally between the two disciplines.
 This committee has drafted its own Terms of Reference, establishing how the clinic is organized and run.
-Behind the executive, each discipline has a subcommittee with a Faculty Lead, allowing each discipline to clarify how the clinic initiative fits into their program’s curriculum (i.e. as an elective, community service learning project, course, etc.) and associated issues like evaluation or insurance.
-The students who comprise each of the discipline subcommittees are also mixed to form interdisciplinary working groups for marketing, research, and education.
+As well, each discipline has a faculty lead, allowing students to clarify how the clinic initiative fits into their program’s curriculum (i.e. as an elective, community service-learning project, course, etc.) and associated issues like evaluation, recruitment and insurance.

-This is an exciting initiative that will allow us to run a unique clinic in Canada.
-The other student-run clinics in Canada are clinical-based, focussing on medical diagnoses and treatment rather than entirely on the social determinants of health.
-In addition, the clinic will be interprofessional from the start with students from all disciplines involved taking on similar roles.
+This is an exciting initiative that allows us to focus a student run clinic solely on social determinants of health and social needs.
+We believe this is unique and the only one of its kind in Canada.
+In addition, the clinic has been interprofessional from the start with students from all disciplines involved taking on similar roles.
 We will also be evaluating the initiative using sound research methodologies that will allow us to document and publish our results.